Baker Mayfield Player Prop Bets for NFL Week 11 | Cleveland vs. Detroit 11/21/2021

 Season Stats

-- He also has 80 rushing yards on 21 carries (plus one rushing touchdown), averaging 8.0 yards per game on the ground.
+- He's also rushed 21 times for 80 yards and one touchdown, averaging 8.0 yards per game.

 - The Browns have run 50.1% passing plays and 49.9% rushing plays this season.
 They rank 12th in the NFL in scoring.